 One of the many challenging aspects of a divorce is determining whether spousal support should be established.
 Post-separation support and alimony are utilized to help the dependent spouse maintain an accustomed standard of living.

 There are a several things to consider when negotiating spousal support.
-Below are a few issues to keep in mind:
+Below are a few issues that the experienced Monroe, NC divorce attorneys at Perry, Bundy, Plyler & Long would like you to keep in mind:

 1. Understand Your Needs